mnr/writing-wip/kwak-anthology.md

 “I’m investigating the death of Dakota Williams...”

 Araci hasn’t finished speaking, but Broin the attorney immediately searches for something.
 She taps Farj and points to whatever she found.
 Farj mutes and turns to Broin.
-Nilsson leans in to look at Broin’s display, rubs his balding head and says something to Farj.
+Nilsson leans in to look at Broin’s display, rubs his balding head and speaks to Farj.
 He turns to Nilsson, then Broin, confers for a minute, then returns to Araci.

 “Dakota Williams is a member of Abundancy.
 We support the idea of unrestricted food for all and have issued several statements regarding our eagerness to accomplish this within the bounds of our corporation’s abilities.”